 Notify Everyone.
 If you live in a small town, notify your local newspaper.
 If you are a student or recent alum, notify your school.
 Notify any of your local professional or cultural associations.
 Post on your Facebook page and website, Twitter, Instagram, Tumblr, Google+ and include tags to the Festival.
 If you have any contacts in media or film-related blogs, invite them to the screening and ask the Festival for press passes.

-Don’t bother asking the Festival to pay for your transportation or hotel.
+The Festival likely won’t be able to pay for your transportation or hotel.
 Unless you are a celebrity or have been accepted to a very well-funded Festival, it’s unlikely the Festival is going to provide that, and if they do, they’ll tell you.
 However, you could try contacting your local Film School, Travel & Tourism Office, Chamber of Commerce, Artist League, professional or cultural association or any local businesses that support film and ask if they will provide a grant to cover your travel expenses.
 If you are from outside the US, try your country’s US-based embassy.
 If the Festival is a US 501(3)c non-profit, ask if they will accept the grant for you thereby making it tax deductible for the grantor.

 Have someone attend the Awards ceremony.
 If your Festival includes a live awards presentation, try your absolute best to have a representative attend.
 Even if you do not live anywhere near the Festival, ask around and see if you have friends or family members nearby who will attend on your behalf and make sure the Festival knows if you will have someone there.
 Festivals want photos of happy winners holding awards, and if they must choose between two more-or-less equally scored films, the Festival is far more likely to award the film that will have someone there to collect the award.